Financial adviser: United States

 Advisors typically fall into two separate categories: broker-dealers (BD) who typically earn a commission from sales and registered investment advisers (RIAs) who typically charge a fee based upon assets under management while serving as fiduciaries and are registered at the state or federal level.
 Additionally, an advisor can be either affiliated with a large firm ("wirehouse") or be independent (e.g., independent broker-dealer or IBD).
 There are also "hybrid RIAs" who are both broker-dealers and registered.

 The number of independent broker-dealer firms has declined from 1175 in 2007 to 819 in 2018, while RIA firms have grown from 9,538 to 15,645 over the same time period.
 As of 2016, the largest IBD firm by revenue was LPL Financial followed by Ameriprise Financial and Raymond James Financial.
 Edward Jones is another large broker-dealer, and in 2017 stopped selling commission-based funds in response to a best interest fiduciary rule by the Department of Labor (DOL).
 As of 2019, Merrill Lynch had not adopted an RIA model while Wells Fargo and Goldman Sachs had opened up to the business model.
 As of 2019, the largest fee-only RIA firm was Edelman Financial Engines with over $200 billion in assets under management, under the ownership of private equity firm Hellman & Friedman.
 Other large fee-only RIA firms include Fisher Investments, which has over $120 billion in assets under management.
 As of 2019, 80% of the $4 trillion managed by RIAs were on one of four platforms: Fidelity Investments, Schwab, and Pershing LLC.
 Some RIAs operate inside "RIA aggregators" which provide institutional support similar to a wirehouse.

 In the United States, the Financial Industry Regulatory Authority (FINRA) regulates and oversees the activities of brokerage firms, and their registered representatives.
 The Securities and Exchange Commission (SEC) regulates investment advisers and their investment adviser representatives.
 Insurance companies, insurance agencies and insurance producers are regulated by state authorities.
 Investment Advisers may be registered with state regulatory agencies, the Securities and Exchange Commission, or pursuant to certain exemptions, remain unregistered.

 In the United States, a financial adviser carries a Series 7 and Series 66 or Series 65 qualification examination.
 According to the U.S. Financial Industry Regulatory Authority (FINRA), qualification designations and compliance issues must be reported for public view.
-Details of formal compliance issues can be found on the Investment Adviser Public Disclosure (IAPD) website and details of non-formal issues can be found on Onesta.
+Details of formal compliance issues can be found on the Investment Adviser Public Disclosure (IAPD) website.
 FINRA specifies the following groups of "investment professionals" who do not necessarily or always represent a "financial adviser:" brokers, investment advisers, private bankers, accountants, lawyers, insurance agents and financial planners.
 Financial advisors need to be able to take the full picture of the client's financial situation into account.